Travel Guide: Seoul

 The green roofs are integrated into the campus’ landscape.
 Two large glass curtain walls face the central space.
 The retaining walls use geothermal energy for heating and cooling.
 The sash frames of the glass facades are highly reflective, bringing more daylight into the canyon.
 The staircases shift in direction, but otherwise the floor plans are straightforward linear.

-Art (of the Seoul National University)
+Museum of Art (of the Seoul National University)

 San 56-1, Sillim-dong, Gwanak-gu